PeterBengtson/Ooloi-docs/ADRs/0010-Pure-Trees.md

 VPDs are used for efficient navigation and serialization of the nested piece structure:

 - Compact form: `[:m 2 0 0 0 46]` (for musical elements)
-- Verbose form: `[:musicians 2 :instruments 0 :staves 0 :voices 0 :measures 46]`
+- Verbose form: `[:musicians 2 :instruments 0 :staves 0 :measures 4 :voices 06]`
 - Layout elements use `:l` instead of `:m`

 Key VPD operations: